ovicristurean/kmp-sensor-collector/README.md

 This is a Kotlin Multiplatform library which collects data from the phone's rotation vector and accelerometer, with implementations for Android and iOS.
+A sample app for this library: https://github.com/ovicristurean/SensorCollectorPlayground

 Steps to integrate the library:
 1. Make sure that the `mavenCentral` is added in `settings.gradle`: